dayton-outar/shillings/docs/README.md

 # Business Design Philosophy

-***Shillings*** is the first story-based securities trading platform.
+***Shillings*** is the first story-based stock trading platform.
 Its goal is to create an immersive learning experience for tracking and trading securities.

 There's a story behind all the numbers and symbols.
 There's a story behind how the companies listed were formed.
 There's a story of the impact each listed company is making regionally and globally.
 There's a story behind how well each company is performing.